 Earth Day is right around the corner, so why not try to change up your lifestyle just a little bit in order to help the environment?
-Here are twelve sustainable businesses in Hawaii that you should support!
+Here are thirteen sustainable businesses in Hawaii that you should support!

 Sundaze Bikinis is one of the coolest sustainable Hawaii based-companies.
 In order to combat the issue of thousands of pounds of plastic in our precious oceans, Sundaze Bikinis reuses this plastic by turning it into stunning, functional swimwear pieces!
 They have found a way to take something that is harming the environment and turn it into a product that can be used to enjoy that environment!

 *Bonus: quite a few of Sundaze Bikinis’ designs don’t have straps that requiring tying, so you won’t have to worry about that while you’re in the water!

 One of the most common uses of plastic that we tend to forget about is plastic wrap.
 Every time we need to store a little bit of extra food that won’t quite fit into a plastic or glass container, we turn to plastic wrap.
 Over time, that adds up!
 But Meli Wraps has developed a solution.
 Made from beeswax, organic cotton, tree resin and plant oils, Meli Wraps is a plastic wrap alternative.
 Each Meli Wrap can be washed and used 150 times – which means you’ll be saving 150 pieces of plastic with each Meli Wrap!

 Kokua Sun Care is a Hawaii-based sunscreen company that makes reef-safe sunscreen.
 Typical sunscreen brands have harmful chemicals that actually hurt the reefs, and therefore, sea life in general.
 These chemicals are so harmful that Hawaii voted to ban all sunscreens with these chemicals by 2021.
 Sounds like you’ll have to stock up on your Kokua Sun Care sunscreen soon!